Rafe Pomerance: Climate change activism

-In 1981, Pomerance met with atmospheric physicist James Hansen.
-He chose Hansen to speak as a witness at the Senate hearings, where then-House Representative Al Gore also spoke.
-However, these and other scientists' warnings that action needed to be taken were ignored by the Reagan-led government.
-Dismayed by the lack of attention and seriousness that Americans had for the warming planet, Pomerance resigned from Friends of the Earth in 1984.

 Pomerance joined the World Resources Institute in 1986 and continued to attempt to fight for climate change policy.
-He convinced a senator to hold the June 10 and 11, 1986 hearings on “Ozone Depletion, the Greenhouse Effect, and Climate Change", with Hansen again speaking.
-Though previously unsuccessful, Hansen's 1988 testimonies on the effects of climate change are now regarded as a turning point in the public's awareness of the issue.
-Press coverage of the event was much more extensive, resulting in higher public awareness of the issue.
+He and Gus Speth convinced Senator John Chafee to hold the June 10 and 11, 1986 hearings on “Ozone Depletion, the Greenhouse Effect, and Climate Change", with James Hansen being the key witness.
+Hansen's testimony at this hearing and his 1988 Senate testimony Chaired by Senator Tim Wirth, on the effects of climate change are now regarded as a turning point in the public's awareness of the issue.
+Press coverage of these hearings were extensive, resulting in higher public awareness of the issue.

-In 1989, at the World Conference on the Changing Atmosphere, Pomerance suggested proposing a concrete goal.
+In 1989, at the World Conference on the Changing Atmosphere, Pomerance and others suggested proposing a concrete goal.
 His suggestion was "a 20 percent reduction in carbon emissions by 2000."
 This goal became internationally known as a target for emission reductions.

+In 2023 he articulated a vision of setting a limit on sea level rise, as a way of making climate change goals more tangible.
+These views were described in "The Case for Capping Sea Level Rise" In 2025, Pomerance has continued to speak about the importance of sea level rise and the ongoing melt of the Greenland Ice Sheet.

 Pomerance is considered by the Climate Institute an "Unsung Hero of the Climate Wars".
 His lobbying efforts in the 1980s were the subject of a 2018 New York Times article entitled "Losing Earth: The Decade We Almost Stopped Climate Change".
 The article brought significant attention to his past work.
+His views about the evolving debate over climate change policy are summarized in a 2020 interview by Nancy Rosenblum the title of which was a phrase coined by Pomerance: "The Fate of Greenland is the Fate of Miami."

 Personal life

 Pomerance is married and has three children.
-He has lived in Washington, D.C. since 1975.
+He has lived in Washington, D.C. since 1970.